Gardens & Villa: History

 The band traveled to Oregon to work with producer Richard Swift in 2010 on their first album.
 While working together, they created several songs including "Black Hills" and "Orange Blossom".
 In 2011, Gardens & Villa signed to Secretly Canadian.
 The group spent much of 2011 touring, recording, and releasing music videos, including a video for "Black Hills" and "Star Fire Power".
 The band released their debut, self-titled album, Gardens & Villa, on July 5, 2011.

 In 2012, Gardens & Villa played Coachella among several other festival dates with bands such as The Shins and Fanfarlo.
 They covered "Gypsy" on the 2012 Just Tell Me That You Want Me: A Tribute to Fleetwood Mac album.
 They also spent much of the year in Portland, Oregon, recording a new EP with Richard Swift.
-In November 2013, the band announced the release of their second album, Dunes, due February 4, 2014.
+In November 2013, the band announced their second album, Dunes, which was released on February 4, 2014.

 They released their third album Music for Dogs in August 2015.